 Nutrients Women Need During Pregnancy and Breastfeeding:

-Pregnancy and breastfeeding are special times during a woman’s life and requires special nutritional care.1 Be sure to look for certain amounts of key nutrients in foods and a prenatal supplement to support the unique nutritional needs before and during pregnancy.†
+Pregnancy and breastfeeding are special times during a woman’s life and require special nutritional care.
+Be sure to look for certain amounts of key nutrients in foods and prenatal vitamins to support the unique nutritional needs before and during pregnancy.†

-After delivery of your baby, postnatal supplementation can help to fill in nutrient gaps and support the nutrition needs of nursing moms.
-Continue your prenatal supplement regimen or consider a postnatal supplement to help meet the increased nutritional demands while nursing your baby.
+After delivery of your baby, postnatal supplements can help to fill in nutrient gaps and support the nutrition needs of nursing moms.
+Continue your prenatal supplement regimen or consider a postnatal dietary supplement to help meet the increased nutritional demands while nursing your baby. †

 Learn More: Is It Safe To Take Melatonin While Pregnant?